remerjohnson/remerjohnson.github.io/_posts/2015-7-6-software-tools-i-use.md

 ## Metadata / Data Cleaning
 +  **OpenRefine**

 I've harped on endlessly about OpenRefine, formerly Google Refine.
 At least in the library world, there is no real competitor when it comes to data cleaning.
-The problem with trying to clean data in Excel
+The problem with trying to clean data in Excel is that:
++  Find and Replace is not robust enough to be efficient with large replacements
++  You have to know what you're looking for to find things!

+OpenRefine groups and clusters things in a way that makes it obvious to spot errors that would be impossible to notice even when looking at an Excel file line by line.
+Metadata accuracy is very important when it comes to turning strings into things in the spirit of Linked Data, so data cleanup becomes mandatory.

 ## Note Taking Software
 +  **Windows: Evernote (web client and application)**